jahidulislamzim/JavaScriptCodingChallenges/README.md

-##### 24. function that takes an array of non-negative integers and strings and return a new array without the strings.
+##### 24. write a function that take string and write a regular expression that returns the value that matches every red flag and blue flag in a string.

 ```js
 function matchFlag(str){